-Join us in 2022 in Pensacola Beach, Florida or by live-stream and continue to invest in our vision of a safe place to work.
+Join us in 2023 in Washington D.C. or by live-stream and continue to invest in our vision of a safe place to work.
 We believe that culture change happens when energized personnel – across organizations, communities, and governments make healthy and informed decisions in the workplace.

 The WPI conference offers the core 10 hour curriculum for Whistleblower Protection Advocate (WPA) Certification issued by Workplace Promise Institute (WPI).
 The Workplace Promise Institute is the education center for Whistleblowers of America.

 A Safe Place to Work: Justice, Equity, Diversity & Inclusion Cultures

 Military & Veteran: Justice, Equity, Diversity & Inclusion Cultures

 Owning Your Own Narrative

 WPI attendees are on the cutting edge of continuous process improvement and employee engagement.
 They lead strong organizations that are equipped to exchange ideas, share tools, embrace diversity, and inform solutions that build restorative social justice within the fabric of their workplace communities and cultures.